ljiang09/data-science-2023/challenges/c03-stang-assignment.md

 - There doesn’t appear to be a clear linear correlation between thickness and E (elasticity).
-However, the elasticities tend to coagulate into the same range of values for each sample thickness.
-It is plausible that there is in fact no relationship at all between thickness and elasticity, and instead there was a difference in measurement methods for the 0.081 samples versus the rest of the samples that caused such a drastic change in measurements.
+However, the elasticities tend to coagulate into the same range of values for each sample thickness, as the spread of values is usually limited to 200.
+It is plausible that there is in fact no relationship at all between thickness and elasticity, and instead there was a difference in measurement methods for the 0.081 thick samples that caused such a drastic change in measurements.
+In fact, Zachary del Rosario himself told me that the thickest plates were measured using a different technique, making them suspicious, which verifies my original thoughts.
-- I could also see another possibility that there *is* indeed a (negative) correlation between thickness and elasticity, as all the elasticities trend downward as thickness increases, except where `thick = 0.064`.
-Here, the samples of `thick = 0.064` might’ve been measured differently than the rest, causing it to fall above the trend.

 ### **q4** Consider the following statement: